Tea tree oil as a bed bug remedy

 - Nearby furniture cracks

-- Baseboards near sleeping areas
+- Baseboards near the bed

 - Wall outlets and switch plates

-- Carpet edges near bed
+- Edge of carpets near the bed

-Application techniques
+Application techniques:

-- Laundry additive: Add 10-15 drops to washing machine for bedding
+- Laundry additive: Add 10-15 drops to washing machine for bedding.

-- Diffuser method: For ongoing repellent effect
+- Diffuser method: For ongoing repellent effect.

-Treatment schedule and protocol
+Treatment schedule

-Day | Morning | Evening | Notes |
+Day | Morning | Evening | Comments |

 ---|---|---|---|

-1 | Initial thorough spray | Spot treatment of visible bugs | Focus on bed frame and mattress |
+1 | Direct thorough spray | Specific treatment of visible bug targets | Spot-treat between bed frames and mattresses |

-2-3 | None | Light spray of sleeping areas | Monitor for activity |
+2-3 | None | Light sleeping area spray | Watch for indications |

-4 | Wash all bedding with tea tree oil | Reapply to mattress and frame | Use hot water for washing |
+4 | Wash all bedding with tea tree oil | Re-treat mattress and frame | Hot wash |

 5-7 | None | Spot treatment as needed | Continue monitoring |

-Weekly | Thorough reapplication | None | Maintain for 4-6 weeks |
+Weekly | Thorough reapplications | None | Maintain for 4-6 weeks |

 Effectiveness comparison